top of page

 A notary public is an official authorized by the state to witness the signing of important documents, administer oaths, and deter fraud by verifying identities.
 This is done in person or virtually with paper or electronic documents.

 Yes!
 We offer mobile notary services and can meet you at a location that’s convenient and safe — including homes, offices, hospitals, or public places.
-We also can do virtual appointments that are called remote online notarizations.
+We also do virtual online notarization appointments.

-Please bring a valid, government-issued photo ID (such as a driver's license, passport, or state ID).
-All signers must be present with proper identification.
-You will also need to bring the documents that require notarization.
+Bring a valid, government-issued photo ID (driver's license, passport, or state ID).
+All signers must be present with proper identification, along with the documents that need notarization.

-No — most notarizations must be signed in the notary's presence (with the exception of acknowledgements).
-Do not sign your document ahead of time unless advised otherwise.
+No, most documents must be signed in the notary's presence, except for acknowledgements.
+Please do not sign your document ahead of time unless instructed otherwise.

 No. We are not attorneys and cannot give legal advice or assist in preparing documents.
 Please consult a licensed attorney if you need legal guidance.